mbruges/mbruges.github.io/blogarchive/CodingOnTheTitanic.md

 And this is by design!
 This is how [computing works](https://en.wikipedia.org/wiki/History_of_programming_languages)!
 Piece by obscure piece, the corpus, the Canon, has been built by often-nameless men and women in computer labs and basements  and [Nebraska](https://xkcd.com/2347/).
 And if you want to learn it properly, sometimes you've got to go to the source.

 ![The School of Athens](https://cdn.britannica.com/65/237365-138-03A2AF7F/did-you-know-The-School-of-Athens-Raphael.jpg?w=800&h=450&c=crop)
-> It's the Academy, except Plato is some anonymous Eastern European computer science student with a profile pic of Shadow the Hedgehog and whose final post before logging off forever was a withering review of 'You, Me And Dupree'.
+#### It's like the Academy, except Plato is some anonymous Eastern European computer science student with a profile pic of Shadow the Hedgehog and whose final post before logging off forever was a withering review of 'You, Me And Dupree'.

 ## Drinking from the hosepipe